 Helen is undoubtedly one of the best places to experience autumn in Georgia.
 Although this mountain town is located along the Chattahoochee River, it’ll make you feel like you’ve been transported to Germany!

-There are also two state parks in Helen where the colors of the season are incredible: Smithgall Woods State Park and Unicoi State Park & Lodge.
+There are also two state parks in Helen where the fall colors Georgia experiences are on full display: Smithgall Woods State Park and Unicoi State Park & Lodge.
 If you have extra time, you can also find one of the best fall drives in Georgia here: the Richard B. Russell Scenic Highway.

 10. Yonah Mountain